The Werewolves of Millers Hollow: Gameplay

 Once the debate ends, each player points at the person they think is a werewolf.
 The player with the majority of the votes is then "executed", and the game master reveals their identity.
 Said player is then eliminated, and the game resumes on the arrival of the night.

 During the first day, an additional action may be done before designating the werewolf: it's namely voting for the village's Sheriff.
 Anyone can present themselves, and the Sheriff is nominated by majority vote.
 Their power can stack on top of their eventual additional skills, and they are very important: in fact, the vote of the Sheriff counts as two.
 Should the Sheriff be eliminated, they designate their successor.

 The game ends when there are only townspeople or only werewolves left.

+In other media

+Television

+The game was adapted into a game show titled Loups-Garous in 2024.
+The show premiered on October 11, 2024, on Canal+.

+Film

+The Werewolves of Millers Hollow was adapted for Netflix into a 2024 French live-action fantasy-comedy film titled Loups-Garous (Family Pack in English).

+Directed by François Uzan, Family Pack center on a family that get magically transported into the medieval world of Miller's Hollow; to go back home, they must help the townspeople identify and eliminate the bloodthirsty werewolves.

+The official teaser for Family Pack was released on April 5, 2024, and the official trailer on September 6, 2024.
+The film was released on Netflix on October 23, 2024.